 Full Proposal Part 2: General Information

-Responding Eligible Entity and Brief History of the Eligible Entity and Partners.

-Applicant shall provide a brief history.
-The history should include maps detailing where the company currently provides service or the towns that are included in the Communications Union District.

-Applicant shall indicate their experience or their partner(s)’s experience provisioning broadband Internet to residential and business customers.
-Applicant should be able to demonstrate a history of deploying broadband technologies in rural or other hard to serve areas.

 Subcontractors

 Planned use of subcontractors shall be clearly explained in the proposal(s), including terms of any subcontract.
 Applicants must include a copy of any proposed subcontract(s) with the proposal(s), if available.
 All subcontracts must comply with the certification requirements in Section III.
 The primary contractor(s) shall be responsible for all contract performance, whether or not subcontractors are used.
 The only contact with the Board will be with the Applicant.